paulhager/MIMIC-Clinical-Decision-Making-Analysis/README.md

 # MIMIC Clinical Decision Making Analysis

+For a video overview of the paper, checkout this talk I held for the BZKF: https://www.youtube.com/watch?v=sCDaUC16mHA

+## News

 **🔥 New Addition: Llama 3.3 has been added to the leaderboard! 🔥**

 **🔥 New Addition: Llama 3.1 has been added to the leaderboard! 🔥**